mTurner-beepboop/t2fa_project/readme.md

 Studio, as a result, to rebuild the code you can simply import the project within android studio.
 No extra modules or packages are required.

-The provided code will also contain the APK used for the user study, this is located in 'src/t2fa_app/app/release'.
+The provided code also contains the APK used for the user study, this is located in 'src/t2fa_app/app/release'.
 This was again built using Android Studio.

+Utility functions written in python can be found in 'src/analysis_scripts' and were run through the command line in Python 3.9.0.
+These scripts will require alteration as they use absolute paths for file read/write, these ares are pointed out via comments.

 ## Dissertation

-The dissertation has been written using LaTeX.
+The dissertation has been written using LaTeX with bibTeX.